Getting Started¶

 Install from source¶

-The root pnpm dev command builds @open-cowork/shared and the bundled MCP servers before launching the desktop app.
+The root pnpm dev command builds all workspace packages, the design tokens, and the bundled MCP servers before launching the desktop app.
 If you launch the desktop workspace directly and see missing packages/shared/dist/ or mcps/*/dist/ errors, run pnpm build:shared and pnpm build:mcps from the repo root first.

 Install from a release artifact¶